barrucadu/cv/README.markdown

 ### Class Options

-- `anonymous`: Useful for sharing on reddit.
-Substitutes placeholders for all the personal details, except pre- and postnominals.

-- `moreanonymous`: More anonymous than `anonymous`.
-Also substitutes placeholders for:
-    - educational institution names
-    - publication titles and authors
-    - employer names
-    - open source project names and URLs
-    - personal project names and URLs

 - `lato`: Use Lato for the name font, rather than Raleway.

 - `textwidthline`: Draw the dividing lines between sections only as